gabrielraya/symmetry_breaking_diffusion_models/README.md

 # Spontaneous Symmetry Breaking in Generative Diffusion Models

-This repository is the official implementation of the NeurIPS 2023 paper [Spontaneous Symmetry Breaking in Generative Diffusion Models](https://arxiv.org/abs/2305.19693)
+This repository is the official implementation of the NeurIPS 2023 paper [Spontaneous Symmetry Breaking in Generative Diffusion Models](https://arxiv.org/abs/2305.19693).
+For a detailed video explanation, see our [video paper presentation](https://www.youtube.com/watch?v=IG0NNE9bpWU).

 ---